-Appendix B - Invited Full Proposal Guidance
+Phase 2 Invited Full Proposal Guidance

-The 5 steps for Phase 2 Full Proposal Submission
+The five steps for Phase 2 Full Proposal Submission

 - Step 1.
 Review the Guidance Document (this file). - Step 2.
-Collect and update your Cover Sheet from Phase 1, to be provided by CDI staff. - Step 3.
-Complete the Full Proposal package, using the template file and observing maximum page lengths.
+Collect and update your Cover Sheet from Phase 1 (provided by CDI staff). - Step 3.
+Complete the Full Proposal package, using the template files and observing maximum page lengths.
 This includes your narrative, data management plan, CVs, any letters of support, and detailed budget. - Step 4.
 Ensure the name of a budget analyst or AO from your Center that has reviewed your budget is documented in the space provided on the budget sheet. - Step 5.
-Submit your information and upload your full proposal file and budget file at the submission link that will be on the 2023 Proposals SharePoint Site.
+Submit your information and upload your full proposal file and budget file using the submission form that will be linked on the main 2026 Proposals SharePoint page.

-More detail about the 5 steps of Phase 2: How and When
+More detail about the five steps of Phase 2: How and When